 Recent case law

-One recent example of national proceedings relating to state aid is the Stokab case, where the appellate court found that there was indeed illegal state aid, thus overturning the lower court’s decision.
-Briefly, the case concerned the roll-out of broadband in multi-family dwellings in Stockholm.
+One recent example of national proceedings relating to state aid is the Stokab case, where the appellate court found that there was indeed illegal state aid, thus overturning the lower court’s decision.18 The case concerned the roll-out of broadband in multi-family dwellings in Stockholm.
 The aid was given through municipality-owned housing corporations and one issue was whether the money constituted state aid (ie, whether the municipality had sufficient control over the housing corporations).
-The appellate court found that there was sufficient control, especially as Swedish law requires the municipality to have control over its companies.
+The appellate court found that there was sufficient control, especially as Swedish law requires the municipality to control its companies.
 The main issue, however, was whether or not the aid fulfilled the market economy investor principle (MEIP) criteria.
 The appellate court found that the criteria were not fulfilled as the municipality had not sufficiently demonstrated that there was a sound underlying business rationale for the broadband roll-out.
-Significantly, there were no business plans showing when a fair return on the 700 million kronor investment was expected.23
+Significantly, there were no business plans showing when a fair return on the 700 million kronor investment was expected.

 Finally, it should be noted that a specific overall feature of competition law enforcement in Sweden is that Swedish administrative law offers extensive rights to access documents.
 This right arguably goes further than corresponding rights in other jurisdictions and under EU law.
 As a general rule, all documents are accessible apart from those that contain business secrets.
 Consequently, generally only the particular sentences or pieces of information referring to business secrets will be redacted, and the rest of the document will be available to the public.
 A further distinction is that the right of access to documents generally applies to the period prior to the submission of the statement of objections and as a consequence before any decision.